Lupin the 3rd Part 6: Production

 Lupin the Third Part 6 is produced at TMS Entertainment and directed by Eiji Suganuma, who previously directed the Lupin TV special Prisoner of the Past in 2019.
 It is written by Takahiro Ōkura with character design by Hirotaka Marufuji.
 The series features scripts from guest writers like Mamoru Oshii, Masaki Tsuji, Taku Ashibe, Kanae Minato, and Akio Higuchi.
 The series was announced by TMS on May 26, 2021, and aired with an episode 0 from October 10, 2021 to March 27, 2022 on Nippon TV and other NNS networks, in conjunction with the 50th anniversary celebration of the anime, with Part I having premiered on October 24, 1971.
 On August 20, 2021, Sentai Filmworks licensed the series for home video and streaming on Hidive.
-The series began airing on Adult Swim's Toonami programming block in the United States starting on April 17, 2022, with the same dubbed episodes releasing weekly on Hidive starting on April 18, 2022.
+The series began airing on Adult Swim's Toonami programming block in the United States starting on April 17, 2022, with the same dubbed episodes released weekly on Hidive starting on April 18, 2022.
 In Japan, the first twelve episodes were released in a Blu-ray box set on October 26, 2021.
 On January 7, 2022, it was announced that Shigeru Murakoshi would take over as series composition for Part 6, beginning with episode 13.